pastoriomarco/manymove/README.md

 - manymove_hmi_node: the HMI interface
 - manymove_signals: on a real robot, handles the service calls to get/set signals (currently taylored for Ufactory robots)

-A little side note: the reference TCP frame here is not actually centered between gripper's fingers, as 'panda_link8' represents the center of the flange.
+A little side note on Panda examples: the reference TCP frame there is not actually centered between gripper's fingers, as 'panda_link8' represents the center of the flange.
 But since it's aligned to the ideal TCP, you can just offset the poses when you need to refer to the TCP, without having to create a new link.
-For example, the **-0.102** in the following line represents this offset:
+In the Panda example, the **-0.102** in the following line represents this offset:

 ```
 blackboard->set("pick_pre_transform_xyz_rpy_1_key", std::vector<double>{-0.102, 0.0, 0.0, 0.0, 1.57, 0.0});